george-hm/know-parser/PLUGIN_DEVELOPMENT.md

 The default plugins should give you some insight on how to create your own, you can find these in `./src/plugins`

-If you have any questions or require help, please feel free to contact my via email: `georgehm@pm.me`
+If you have any questions or require help, please feel free to contact me via email: `georgehm@pm.me`

 Have fun!